roderickmackenzie/matlab_robot_buggy/WS1/worksheet_1.md

 ===========
 Introduction
 ----------
 This series of four labs will take you through the process of building a computer controlled robot buggy.
 In essence there are two parts to the buggy.
 The mechanical buggy with it’s motors, gear boxes and wheels, and the electronic system which controls the buggy.
 Our buggies will be controlled by a Raspberry PI computer.
-This is a fully fledged computer on a single board.
-It has screen output, USB ports, Network ports and everything you would expect from a normal desktop computer.
+This is a fully fledged computer on a single board, it uses the same type of powerful [microprocessors](https://en.wikipedia.org/wiki/ARM_architecture) which are in your mobile phone.
+It has screen output, USB ports, Network ports, WiFi and everything you would expect from a normal desktop computer.
 It is my hope that by introducing you to this computer early on in your degree, you will be able to use it in your projects later, or indeed use it in your own projects at home.
 First we are going to configure the Raspberry PI computer, then we are going to build the buggy.

 Your robot buggy kit
 -----------------